ABOUT US

 OUR GOALS:

-1. Create a reusable dish-share program that is as convenient as possible to maximize its usage by the campus community (and therefore maximize waste reduction).
+1. Create a reusable dish-share program that is as convenient as possible to maximize waste reduction.

 INCLUSIVITY AND SOCIAL SUSTAINABILITY